Theology of Disability

 Personal Takeaway: We need to remember that we live in a fallen world in which we will experience all kinds of suffering until the curse is finally removed when redemption is complete (see Romans 8).

 6. GOD USES PHYSICAL AND MENTAL DISABILITIES TO REMIND US OF OUR GREATEST DISABILITY: WE ARE ALL SPIRITUALLY DISABLED.

 Apart from our union with Jesus Christ and the ongoing work of the Holy Spirit:

 God’s gift of disability is a gracious means of reminding us of our own deficiencies.
-If any of us thinks ourselves to be healthy, fully well, and wise then we are deceiving no one except ourselves.
+If any of us thinks ourself to be healthy, fully well, and wise, then we are deceiving no one except ourselves.
 We all live in a constant state of desperate need.

 Personal Takeaway: We need to constantly run to Christ and find our soul’s rest in Him.

 7. GOD’S GRACE IS SUFFICIENT FOR ANY TRIAL (Read 2 Corinthians 12:9-10).

 No matter the trial, no matter the need, the grace of God in Jesus Christ is sufficient to strengthen and sustain those who truly belong to Him.
 When your 24/7 attentive care for a child with disabilities leaves you in deep weakness and exhaustion, realize it is then that God’s strength is perfected in you.

 8. GOD’S GOAL IS TO RESHAPE US INTO THE IMAGE OF HIS SON (Read Romans 8:28-30).